Anis-cpu-13/mini-interpreter/README.md

 The mini-interpreter implements the following features:

-  mathematica
      Management of variables and assignments.
      Evaluation of expressions and statements.
      Definition of native functions for addition.
      Function calls.
      Conditions and loops.

 ## Project Structure